anderson-aristotle/unix-cli-diagnostic/README.md

 ![Remotes](https://git.generalassemb.ly/storage/user/5693/files/217dfc06-d37e-11e7-94d5-dc2e5c39d7ab)

--   Open your terminal and navigate to your wdi/diagnostics directory.
+-   Open your terminal and navigate to your `wdi/diagnostics` directory.

--   Type `git clone ` + the URL that you just copied from git.generalassemb.ly, and hit enter.
-This will copy the repository from git.generalassemb.ly to your current location.
+-   Type `git clone ` + the URL that you just copied from _git.generalassemb.ly_ and hit enter.
+This will copy the repository from _git.generalassemb.ly_ to your current location.

--   cd into the `unix-cli-diagnostic` directory
+-   `cd` into the `unix-cli-diagnostic` directory.

 ![command_line](https://cloud.githubusercontent.com/assets/10408784/16751980/9d7d8322-47ab-11e6-8b8b-62eebd2001e9.png)

--Type `git branch response` to create a new branch.
+- Type `git branch response` to create a new branch.

--Type `git checkout response` to switch to your response branch.
+- Type `git checkout response` to switch to your response branch.

--Finally, follow the directions given in `diagnostic.md`.
+- Finally, follow the directions given in `diagnostic.md`.

 ## Submitting Your Solution

- Stage your files with: `git add <"Filename">`
+- Stage your files with: `git add <"Filename">`.

- Commit your changes with `git commit` (leave a good commit message)
+- Commit your changes with `git commit` (leave a good commit message).

- Push your changes with `git push origin response`
+- Push your changes with `git push origin response`.

-Finally, go back to the GitHub Enterprise page for your fork (the place where you copied the URL).
+- Finally, go back to the GitHub Enterprise page for your fork (the place where you copied the URL).
 Create a pull request.

 Your pull request description should contain a "fist to five" for comfort and clarity.
 Additionally, you should mention the resources you used to help you complete this diagnostic.

 For example:

 ```md
 Comfort: 3